• Skip to primary navigation

 Cooked spaghetti mixing with red sauce with a tong.

-When pasta is done, grab it with tongs and transfer it to the large skillet with the sauce.
-It is ok to move some pasta water in the process.
-Stir to let sauce cover all the pasta.
+When the pasta is done, grab it with tongs and transfer it to the large skillet with the sauce.
+It is okay to move some pasta water in the process.
+Stir to let the sauce cover all the pasta.
 Remove from heat.

 A large deep skillet with tomato garlic pasta and fresh basil.
 Partial view of parmesan and a grater and pasta bowls.